dmakogon/dbguidance/sql/sqldb-or-3rdparty.md

 **FAULT HANDLING: Your application code include retry logic and transient fault handling?**

-Including proper retry logic and transient fault handling remediation in the code should be a universal best practice, both on-premised and in the cloud, either IaaS or PaaS.
+Including proper retry logic and transient fault handling remediation in the code should be a universal best practice, both on-premises and in the cloud, either IaaS or PaaS.
 If this characteristic is missing, application problems may raise on both Azure SQLDB and SQL Server in Azure VM, but in this scenario the latter is recommended over the former.

   The Transient Fault Handling Application Block https://msdn.microsoft.com/en-us/library/hh680934(v=pandp.50).aspx